daler/dotfiles/_sources/vim.rst.txt

 ~~~~~~~~~~~~~

 .. versionadded:: 2023-10-15

+.. versionchanged:: 2024-09-01

+  Pinned version; later versions are raising warnings that still need to be addressed

 `which-key <https://github.com/folke/which-key.nvim>`_ displays a popup with
 possible key bindings of the command you started typing.
 This is wonderful for